 Ground mount.
 When the roof option is unfavorable a ground-based solar option may be an alternative option if there is a suitable location.
 Ground mounts may add a considerable amount of additional material and labor, but also improve accessibility to the panels for snow removal.
 A trench between the solar array and the building may be needed early on when foundations are prepared.
 Ground mounts also have to be fenced-in or elevated on tall poles to pass the electrical inspection.
 Learn more about ground mounting in our ground mount post.

 Battery location.
 Batteries must be installed in a space like a garage, a mechanical room, or other conditioned space indoors where the temperature is between 50 to 85 degrees Fahrenheit for most of the year (32 degrees minimum).
 The ideal installation setting is located near the primary electrical service and breaker panel.
 In most cases, the battery cannot readily be installed in a detached garage, unless the detached garage is where the primary electrical service is located or a spare conduit is installed between the buildings.

-Generator.
+Standby/Backup Generator.
 If a backup generator is desired, it can be incorporated as a backup to a battery system.
-In some cases, a transfer switch is still used, but not always.
-The generator will take over when the grid is out and the battery is empty, or the generator can be used to charge the battery, depending on the situation.
-When there is no battery, the solar power system will operate only when there is grid power and the generator will power everything when the grid is out.
+In most cases, an automatic transfer switch (ATS) is incorporated with the battery system connected on the grid side of the transfer switch.
+The generator will take over when the grid is out and the battery is empty; in some cases, the generator can be used to charge the battery.
+For installations that do not include a battery, solar power will only be generated when there is grid power; the generator will power everything when the grid is out.